 It’s important to note that in order for the BOLT to show you correct cues, these will need to be included as part of the route ‘file’ that is uploaded to the device.

-By way of example, routes created on Strava and then sync’ed with the BOLT don’t currently (as of November 2017) contain turn-by-turn directions.
+By way of example, routes created on Strava and then sync’ed with the BOLT don’t contain turn-by-turn directions.
 The BOLT won’t therefore know to show them (there’s nothing to show) when you’re out following the route.

 Alternatively, if you use RideWithGPS to create routes (which I am a bit partial to), these do contain the turn-by-turn data when sync’ed with the Wahoo.
 Thusly a series of handy turn directions are shown at more-or-less appropriate times.
 Good times.